laurenmach/remote-work-2025/README.md

 The /MCA folder contains the output eigenvalues and MCA data.

 The /variables folder containes limited variable data.
 Original data files, even broken down into sections, exceed the upload limits.
-Source data can be downloaded directly from public Bureau of Labor Statistics archives and extracted using /code/1-thesis-extract-data.ipynb
+Source data can be downloaded directly from public Bureau of Labor Statistics archives and [extracted](/code/1-thesis-extract-data.ipynb)

 ## Executive Summary